 Without treatment, the teeth will continue to wear down and become worse over time, sometimes leading to tooth loss.
 The jaw muscles and joints will continue to cause discomfort as well.
 The longer occlusal disease goes untreated, the more complex the treatment will need to be, which is why it’s better to begin treatment for occlusal disease as early as possible.

 How Gilbert Dental Center Will Treat Occlusal Disease

-Once diagnosed, Dr. Browning can prescribe treatment.
+Once diagnosed, we can prescribe treatment.
 Depending on your case, it could involve simple orthodontic treatments, mild reshaping of the teeth, restorations of worn teeth, or a combination of several treatments.
 The earlier we diagnose, the less complex the treatment.

 The key to preventing damage from occlusal disease is examination and diagnosis.
 If you are suffering from any of the symptoms mentioned, please let us know so we can take a closer look.
 Early intervention will help us to prevent more costly problems.

 If you are concerned about occlusal disease, please let us have a look.
 Give us a call at (480) 571-4004 or send us an email to schedule a consultation.